 We are also working to address the issue by offering a toolkit on best practice to prevent workplace violence, providing hospitals with individualized assessments to help improve workplace safety and sharing best practices.
 The goal is for all facilities to implement best practices to reduce aggressive behavior and risk to hospital staff.
+There isn’t a ‘one-size-fits-all’ policy that can be implemented but there are many existing policies that can be used as a roadmap for Alaska’s hospitals.
+Zero-tolerance policies have shown to have an impact on de-escalating violence and can be as simple as a mission-statement with posted signage that violence will not be tolerated.
+Each facility will want to craft a policy that addresses its unique qualities or to examine existing policies to ensure they adequately address workplace violence issues.
 At the same time, we will focus on problems in the criminal justice/law enforcement systems that are contributing to the increase in workplace violence.